EASS-HIT-PART-A-2022-CLASS-II/Language-Detection/README.md

 This project is licensed under the MIT License.

 # Additional Information
-This project was created for the EASS-HIT-PART-A-2022-CLASS-II course by Eden Sheiko.
+The development of this project was initiated for the EASS-HIT-PART-A-2022-CLASS-II course by Eden Sheiko